Get started by searching below:

 The first thing to remember is to always call 911 in a life-threatening emergency.

 You might not know for sure if a nursing home resident’s injuries stem from abuse.
-In these cases, you can contact your state’s branch of the Long-Term Care Ombudsman Program or APS.
+In these cases, you can contact your state’s branch of the Long-Term Care Ombudsman Program or your local Adult Protective Services (APS) office.

 These agencies check on the welfare of nursing home residents to see if they are being abused.